 Blepharoplasty can also improve your vision by offering clear, less-obstructed vision once excess skin, muscle, and fat are removed.

-Eyelid Surgery: Get the Facts Right
+Blepharoplasty Surgery: Get the Facts Right

 Eyelid skin loses elasticity as you age.
 This loss of elasticity can cause the skin to collect in the form of loose folds on the upper or lower eyelids.
 Excess loose skin on the lower eyelids may result in puffiness and swelling.
 Loose skin on the upper eyelids may hood over your eyes and obstruct your vision.